 Is it difficult for you to carry your loved one from different rooms, furniture or from their wheelchair to a regular chair, bed or lounge?

-Well Gilani Engineering your trusted NDIS Registered Providers provide you with the highest quality disability equipment at the lowest prices.
+Well we can provide you with the highest quality disability equipment at the lowest prices.

-We have a Wheelchair Transfer Board for sale that will make a huge difference to your livelihood as it makes it simple and easy to transfer your loved ones over.
+We have a Wheelchair Transfer Board that will make a huge difference to your livelihood as it makes it simple and easy to transfer your loved ones over.

 What types of scenarios with the Wheelchair Transfer Board be useful in?

 - To get from the wheelchair to Car Seat and back

 - To get from the wheelchair to furniture and back

 - To be transferred from an electric hospital bed to a chair and back

 - Easy, safe and secure transfer makes this transfer board the first choice between caregivers and users.
 This board is used to help people move easily and safely from a wheelchair, bed, chair, sofa, toilet, or other sitting position, while minimising fatigue or injury to users and caregivers.